Skip to contents

 file

 File name (with extension).
-If unspecified, then data will be exported to clipboard.
+If unspecified, data will be exported to clipboard.

 encoding